madsbusler/A03/README.md

 Fetch: pulling all the work done by someone else and all of their branches without merging the information

 Remote: a commmon repository that all members use to exchange their changes

+Now that we have all of the definitions, we can understand how to use github.
+Github is extrememly easy to use; to begin you would create your own account and then create a new repository.
+This repository name should be the title of the project you are working on.
+Once you are in the repository you can begin editing the project, making small changes and committing them one at a time instead of making all the changes at once.

+Using these definitions above it is very easy to understand how to make a pull request and merge the data from another member's project to your own, making sure there are no areas that will create a merge conflict.